danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 There are several variations of callback design that have attempted to address some of the trust issues

-Regarding more graceful error handling, some API designs provid for split callbacks, one for success notification, one for error notification
+Regarding more graceful error handling, some API designs provide for split callbacks, one for success notification, one for error notification

 ```js
 function success(data) {